-· African Studies Association (ASA): The leading academic organization encouraging an exchange of information about Africa; they award prizes in the field, publish the African Studies Review, and hold an annual conference.
+- African Studies Association (ASA): The leading academic organization encouraging an exchange of information about Africa, ASA awards prizes in the field, publishes the African Studies Review, and holds an annual conference.

-· Association for the Study of African American Life and History (ASALH): One of the leading black history associations, formed by Carter G. Woodson; the organization publishes the Journal of African American History and holds an annual conference.
+- Association for the Study of African American Life and History (ASALH): One of the leading black history associations, formed by Carter G. Woodson, ASALH publishes the Journal of African American History and holds an annual conference.

-· H-AfroAm: Another H-Net forum, dedicated to discussion and news relating to the African American experience.
+- H-AfroAm: An H-Net forum dedicated to discussion and news relating to the African American experience.
 Note that there are sub-forums on topics like West Africa, Slavery, African American Art, and more.

 Nonprofit, Public, and Activist Organizations

-· African American Genealogy Group of Kentucky: A nonprofit dedicated to collecting, preserving, and researching African American history in Kentucky.
+- African American Genealogy Group of Kentucky: A nonprofit organization dedicated to collecting, preserving, and researching African American history in Kentucky.

 The EKU African/African American Studies LibGuide is an excellent place to begin a research project in the field.
 It’s a specially-dedicated LibGuide on the library site, which highlights the best research resources the EKU library offers in the field, including databases and primary source collections.
 However, here are a few other research resources that might be helpful:

-o African American Experience Database: Extensive database of information relating to the African American Experience.
-Note that you will need to sign in thru EKU library.
+- African American Experience Database: Extensive database of information relating to the African American Experience.
+Note that you will need to sign in through EKU library.

-o Historical African American Newspapers Available Online: A list of historical African American Newspapers available online.
+- Historical African American Newspapers Available Online: A list of historical African American newspapers available online.
 Browse by title, time period, or geographic area.

 News and Popular culture

-· AllAfrica: A news aggregate site compiling stories from over 140 separate African news organizations.
+- AllAfrica: An aggregate news site compiling stories from over 140 separate African news organizations.

 Other Campus Resources and Programs